SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   ls -la
   # search all files in home directory and go through them
+  # tip - use the 'file' command to quickly check what type of file it is - if it is of use, we can transfer it to our machine

   ls -la /home
   # check all users